-Our proven and reliable Electric Turbo Compounding (ETC) technology delivers a step change in the efficiency of gas and diesel-fuelled reciprocating engines, by recovering waste heat energy from the engine exhaust, and converting it to free useful power.
+Our proven and reliable range of Electric Turbo Compounding (ETC) products deliver a step change in the efficiency of gas and diesel-fuelled reciprocating engines, by recovering waste heat energy from the engine exhaust and converting it to free useful power.
 The ETC range includes systems suited to a wide variety of engines, from 150kW to 2MW.

 Read our Latest news

 Bowman Power, Rolls-Royce Power Systems, Lloyds Register and University College London have worked together to develop, prototype and test a new, marine-capable engine efficiency system.More

 Bowman Power Group Ltd (Bowman) today took part in the Solent Festival of Engineering, located at Fareham Leisure Centre in the UK.
 The event, a collaboration between Government and industry, …More